 Cramps at the end of pregnancy may mean that labor is approaching.
 This type of cramps is a result of the baby moving inside the belly or its weight pressing on the muscles, ligaments and veins, causing pain and discomfort.
 Learn how to identify pregnancy contractions.

 When to go to the doctor

-At the doctor's appointment you should tell all the symptoms you feel so that the doctor can identify what is causing the cramp and then perform the necessary procedure.
+At the doctor's appointment you should tell all the symptoms you are experiencing so that the doctor can identify what is causing the cramps and then perform the necessary procedure.